Look-Ahead Reasoning on Learning Platforms: Introduction

 Performative prediction \citep{perdomo20performativeprediction} introduces performative stability as an equilibrium notion that characterizes long-term outcomes in the interaction of a population with a learning system.
 Performative stability is a fixed point of repeated retraining by the learner in a dynamic environment.
 Prior work in performative prediction~\citep[e.g.,][]{perdomo20performativeprediction,mendler20stochasticPP,drusvyatskiy23stochastic,brown22stateful, narang23multiplayer} has studied the behavior of retraining and conditions that ensure its convergence to stability in different learning settings.
 We refer to \cite{hardt25sts} for a more extensive overview of the performative prediction literature.
 A key concept in performative prediction is the ``distribution map,'' which characterizes how different model deployments impact the population.
 In convergence analyses this map is typically treated as a fixed and unknown quantity.
 We study how different types of strategic reasoning impact the distribution map, thus also impacting the resulting convergence properties and equilibria.

-A more recent literature on algorithmic collective action~\citep{hardt2023algorithmic} studies coordinated agent efforts with the goal of steering learning systems; see~\citep{baumann2024algorithmic, ben2024role,gauthier2025statisticalcollusioncollectiveslearning,sigg2024decline} for recent developments in this area, as well as related discussions of data leverage~\citep{vincent21dataleverage}.
+A more recent literature on algorithmic collective action~\citep{hardt2023algorithmic} studies coordinated agent efforts with the goal of steering learning systems; see~\citep{baumann2024algorithmic, ben2024role,gauthier2025statisticalcollusioncollectiveslearning,sigg2024decline} for recent developments in this area, as well as related discussions of data leverage~\citep{vincent21dataleverage} and protective optimization technologies~\citep{kulynych20POT}.
 From the perspective of our work, collective action is a type of look-ahead reasoning: agents plan through model updates under the assumption that they coordinate with other agents.
-In this work we study the tradeoffs and implications of coordination on the population's utility, assuming agents are evaluated against the data they report.
+In this work we study the tradeoffs and implications of coordination on the utility of agents participating in the collective.
 Relatedly, \cite{hardt2022power} discuss how platforms can reduce risk by actively steering a population.
 Collective action reverses this perspective and investigates how the population can improve its utility by steering the learner.
 This perspective is related to \citep{zrnic2021leads}, who also deviate from the classical model of strategic classification and instead model the population as the leader in the Stackelberg game against the learning platform.
 Our framework aims to bridge strategic classification and algorithmic collective action to illuminate the benefits and limits of coordination.

 Finally, at a technical level, our work leverages ideas from game theory. \citet{balduzzi2018mechanics} proposed the decomposition of differentiable games into the ``Hamiltonian'' part and the ``potential'' part through the decomposition of the Hessian of the game.
 Our analysis also relies on the game Hessian, specifically to characterize how the learner’s and the collective’s utilities align or misalign under strategic behavior.